B2B Outreach for Nonprofits: 5 Ways to Reach Donors Without Cold Calling

 Your outreach should reference the specific event by name.
 Ask about sponsorship opportunities that align with your budget and goals.
 Offer something concrete, like a sponsorship level or an in-kind contribution.

-This approach works because you are reaching out during a window of active need, not during a random Tuesday afternoon when they are buried in operational work.
+This approach works because you’re reaching out during a window of active need, not during a random Tuesday afternoon when they’re buried in operational work.

-Strategy 2: Leverage Employee Giving Platforms as Entry Points
+Strategy 2: use Employee Giving Platforms as Entry Points

 Corporate employee giving platforms like Benevity, YourCause, and Catchafire connect companies with vetted nonprofit partners.
 These platforms have thousands of registered nonprofits with verified 501c3 status, financial records, and impact metrics.